Notifications

 and hence solve their problems better.
 To display the notification

-count of unread messages stored locally to your users, you can call requestUnreadMessageCount
+count of unread messages stored locally to your users, you can call requestUnreadMessageCount:

 - Objective-C